Elizabeth Finch, 1st Countess of Winchilsea

 Elizabeth Finch, née Heneage, 1st Countess of Winchilsea (9 July 1556 – 23 March 1634) was an English peeress.

 Early life

 Elizabeth was born on 9 July 1556.
 She was the daughter and heiress of Sir Thomas Heneage, who was Chancellor of the Duchy of Lancaster and Vice-Chamberlain of the Household in the latter years of the reign of Elizabeth I. Her mother was the former Anne Poyntz, daughter of Sir Nicholas Poyntz and Joan (née Berkeley) Poyntz.

 After her mother's death in 1593, her father remarried to Mary Browne, Countess of Southampton on 2 May 1594.

 Personal life

 At sixteen years old, she was married to Moyle Finch (c.
 1550–1614) on 14 November 1572.
 Moyle was the eldest surviving son of Sir Thomas Finch and the brother of Henry Finch.
-Together, they were the parents of:
+Together, they were the parents of eleven children, including: